 It’s not you, its me…

-This growth hack isn’t for everyone, but if your customer persona includes B2B, SaaS or digital businesses, then the likelihood is they’re gonna be using Intercom, and this hack will be perfect for you.
+This growth hack isn’t for everyone, but if your customer persona includes B2B, SaaS or digital businesses, then the likelihood is they’re gonna be using Intercom, and this personalization trend will be perfect for you.

 As we reveal in the results, for an hours effort and $1 spend we generated 3 demos, 9 trials, 1 affiliate sign-up and 99 web visitors.
 Depending on your product or service 13 solid opportunities might not be exciting, but if that does float your boat, then keep reading 😉